bsevansunc/rWorkshop/advancedDataWrangling.md

 III. dplyr review
 ========================================================
 <br style="clear:both" />
-**dplyr** provides us with key data wrangling functions.
+**dplyr** provides us with key data wrangling functions, including:
-Some of the most important of these functions are:

 - _rename_: Rename columns of a data frame
 - _filter_: Subset rows in a data table using logical conditions
 - _select_: Subset columns in a data table
+- _left_join_: Bind data tables by common columns
+- _bind_cols_: Bind the columns of two data tables together by position
+- _bind_rows_: Bind the rows of two data tables together by position
 - _mutate_: Compute and apppend a new column to a data table
 - _mutate_all_: Apply a computation to all columns in a data table
-- _bind_rows_: Bind the rows of two data tables together
 - _group_by_: Group rows of data by some grouping variable
 - _summarize_: Calculate summary information for groups